Effects of 3rd Party Apps on eComm

 No Comments

 Online retailers are increasingly utilizing third-party applications to enhance functionality and user experiences.
 Is it working?
-What are the effects of 3rd party apps on eComm?
-You’ll be surprized what a recent survey uncovered about 600+ eComm sites.
+What are the effects of third-party apps on eComm?
+You’ll be surprised at what a recent survey uncovered about 600+ eComm sites.

-Yottaa Inc. evaluated more than six hundred (600) eComm sites do discover what retailers were deploying, and to what, if any, effect utilizing these third aprty tools were having.
+Yottaa Inc. evaluated more than six hundred (600) eComm sites to discover what retailers were deploying and what, if any, effect utilizing these third-party tools was having.

-They documented the number of third-party applications there were per site, on average, the number of violations that occurred (meaning the times that an application failed to load, or loaded very slowly, and/or was simply a very large and heavy application), and the net effect that any violations had on the performance o the sites and/or online conversations.
+They documented the average number of third-party applications per site, the number of violations that occurred (meaning the times that an application failed to load, loaded very slowly, or was simply a very large and heavy application), and the net effect that any violations had on the sites’ performance and/or online conversations.

-The violations were extensive: there were 1,200 third-party violations per hour on eighty (80%) percent of retail websites.
-This is s shocking number.
+The violations were extensive: 1,200 third-party violations per hour were reported on eighty (80%) percent of retail websites.
+This is a shocking number.

 The Yottaa study demonstrates below, in part, the impact third-party applications have on site performance.